Government of Pennsylvania: Local government

 Local government in Pennsylvania consists of five types of local governments: county, township, borough, city, and school district.
 All of Pennsylvania is included in one of the state's 67 counties and each county is then divided into one of the state's 2,562 municipalities.
 There are no independent cities or unincorporated territory within Pennsylvania.
-Local municipalities are either governed by statutes enacted by the Pennsylvania Legislature and administered through the Pennsylvania Code, by a home rule charter or optional form of government adopted by the municipality with consent of the Legislature.
+Local municipalities are either governed by statutes enacted by the Pennsylvania legislature and administered through the Pennsylvania Code, by a home rule charter or optional form of government adopted by the municipality with consent of the legislature.
 Municipalities may enact and enforce local ordinances.

 Pennsylvania enacted the Local Government Commission in 1935, by an Act of Assembly.
-The commission is one of the oldest in the country, composed of five members of the state Senate and House of Representatives who are appointed by the President Pro Tempore of the Senate and the Speaker of the House.
+The commission is one of the oldest in the country, composed of five members of the State Senate and House of Representatives who are appointed by the president pro tempore of the Senate and the speaker of the House.
 The commission provides assistance to Members of the General Assembly on researching local issues.

+Law enforcement

+Unlike other states, Pennsylvania does not use county sheriff's offices to patrol areas without local police.
+Some municipalities elect to create or co-create local police departments, particularly to get better response times, have specific patrols of areas, and/or to enforce local ordinances.
+Others choose to only have part-time departments, with Pennsylvania State Police (PSP) filling the remainder of duties, or to use the PSP as the sole law enforcement agency.
+Any municipality may choose not to have a police department, and there is no extra cost for fully relying on the PSP.
+As of 2016 1,287 municipalities in the state used the PSP as their only local law enforcement, making up about 50% of the state's municipalities.
+The full PSP municipalities that have a population of 10,000 or below combined have about 17% of the total number of people in Pennsylvania; these municipalities make up about 50% of the total municipalities in the state.
+About 80% of Pennsylvania residents live in areas with part-time or full-time police coverage, and those areas combined are 49% of the municipalities in the state.
+In 2019, about 66% of the municipalities in the state had PSP as the sole law enforcement or had a part-time police force combined with PSP.
+Any municipality using PSP may collect about 50% of the funds from any relevant traffic stops which result in ticketed drivers.